SreejithS2006/Digital-IC-design-intership/README.md

 # Digital IC Design Internship

-This repository contains the assignments and works  completed during my Digital IC Design Internship.
-The projects are implemented in Verilog HDL and verified using testbenches.
+This repository contains the assignments and work completed during my Digital IC Design Internship.
+The projects are implemented using Verilog/SystemVerilog HDL and verified through simulation and synthesis using Xilinx Vivado.

 ## Repository Structure